ParisaMousavi/AutomotiveFunctionalSafetyCompliance/README.md

 # Why we need functional safty in vehicles?

 In vehicles we have the systems whose malfunction has the potential to lead to an unreasonable level of risk.
-Therefore the ISO 26262 should be used as the automotive standard for the functional safety in
+Therefore the ISO 26262 should be used as the automotive standard for the functional safety case in electrical and/or electronic (E/E) systems.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODUzMjEwODYwLDc3OTI3NjQxNCwtMzQ2Mj
+eyJoaXN0b3J5IjpbMTc1ODUzOTIzLDc3OTI3NjQxNCwtMzQ2Mj
 c2NDU2LDc5NTgxNjAxNiwtNDQwODk0NDI4LC05MzEyNzQyNjcs
 Mzg4MzAzMDc4XX0=
 -->